robsmi-msfte/AVDBlueprint/README.md

 ## Prerequisites

 * **An [Azure tenant](https://docs.microsoft.com/en-us/microsoft-365/education/deploy/intro-azure-active-directory#what-is-an-azure-ad-tenant)**.
 Though you can create a long tenant domain name prefix, you cannot in AAD DS.
 Therefore it is recommended to have your domain name prefix 15 characters or less.
+If you don't already have a tenant for this deployment, here are some instructions on [setting up an Azure tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).

 > [!IMPORTANT]
 > It is not currently possible to create a managed domain name with a prefix that exceeds 15 characters.
 More information can be found on this topic, in this article:
 <https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance>

 * **An [Azure subscription](https://azure.microsoft.com/en-us/free/) with sufficient credits to deploy the environment, and keep it running at the desired levels**
+If you do not already have an Azure subscription, or wish to create a new Azure subscription, here is documentation on [creating an additional Azure subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription).

 * **An [Azure Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference) account**
   * An Azure account with Azure Active Directory Global administrator role assigned.